Australian Psychological Society

 The Australian Psychological Society (APS) is Australia's leading association for psychologists in Australia, with more than 25,000 members.
-APS works to improve the lives of Australians through psychology, working in diverse settings and sectors around the country.
-APS helps the community to understand and access psychology via education, advocacy, and evidence-based practice.
+The APS works to improve the lives of Australians through psychology, working in diverse settings and sectors around the country.
+The APS helps the community to understand and access psychology via education, advocacy, and evidence-based practice.

 Membership

-APS offers several membership grades.
+The APS offers several membership grades.
 Each grade has specific requirements, which are generally based on an applicant’s level of tertiary education in psychology.
 Applicants must be qualified in, or be studying, psychology programs accredited by the Australian Psychology Accreditation Council (APAC).
+Overseas-trained applicants must have been assessed by the APS as having qualifications comparable to the APAC-accredited six-year sequence.

 The APS Code of Ethics

-The Australian Psychological Society Code of Ethics was adopted by the organisation in 2007, and by the Psychology Board of Australia in 2010.
+The APS Code of Ethics was adopted by the organisation in 2007, and by the Psychology Board of Australia in 2010.
 The Board has developed its first regulatory code of conduct, which will come into effect on 1 December 2025.

 APS Presidents

 The following have been Presidents of the Australian Psychological Society.